A1Liu/ted/README.md

 - C and Python APIs for scripting

-## Even Further in the Future
+## Cute but jesus christ no
+- Language server support I guess?
 - Full unicode support?
-- Python-style indexable UTF-8 strings
+- Python-style indexable UTF-8 strings (just ascii vs full char probably)
 - Abstract away graphics stuff with cute macros and stuff
 - Cursor ref-counting or whatever works to get the behavior that Google docs has
+- Terminal support

 ## Architecture
 - Windows for rendering, tightly connected to graphics for each system
   - Windows have views into files that store stuff like where you cursor is
   - Window doesn't do anything by default.
 It only dispatches events, and when certain events come in, it runs those events
-  - Views do word wrapping and create data for the window to render
+  - Views have a subset of the file data, and are not source of truth for anything except what to render.
 - Files are managed globally, you call functions to modify the files and those functions might end up being IPC calls or whatever, to support multiple windows
-- Editor uses a command system for editor mutations.
-Like, literally, just use an enum to dispatch mutations.
-That way its easy to swap out an implementation with another, and also testing becomes a data-in/data-out problem instead of a mocking/contracts/whatever problem
+- That way its easy to swap out an implementation with another, and also testing becomes a data-in/data-out problem instead of a mocking/contracts/whatever problem